kvannotten/pcd/README.md

     username: foo
     password: bar1234
 ```
+- The `concurrency` parameter defines how many podcast feeds you want to fetch at the same time (default = 1, max = 16)
 - You have to "sync" the feeds: `pcd s`
 - (Optionally) List the episodes of a podcast: `pcd l 1` or `pcd l biggest_problem`
 - Download the latest episode of `biggest_problem`: `pcd d 1` or `pcd d biggest_problem`